tomchen/react-printable-cv/README.md

     ...
   ],
   default_lang: 'en',
-  one_chunk: true, // generate one JavaScript chunk files only in production
+  one_script_chunk: true, // generate one JavaScript chunk files only in production
   inline_resources: true, // make resources inline in order to generate a standalone HTML in production
   // lazy_loading: false, // not supported for now
 }